segmentio/segment-docs/src/unify/linked-profiles/setup-guides/snowflake-setup.md

 ### (Optional) Snowflake schema access

-[Snowflake schema access](https://docs.snowflake.com/en/user-guide/security-access-control-privileges#table-privileges): If you want to restrict access to specific schemas or tables, then run the following commands:
+[Snowflake schema access](https://docs.snowflake.com/en/user-guide/security-access-control-privileges#table-privileges){:target="_blank”}: If you want to restrict access to specific schemas or tables, run the following commands:

 ```ts
 -- [Optional] Further restrict access to only specific schemas and tables